Last Updated on June 8, 2024 by Maged kamel

 A new term, Zx, or the plastic section modulus, will appear.
 The value of Zx=(A/2)*(h/2) =(b*h)/2*(h/2)=b*h^2/4 or Zx=(A/2)*2 y bar.
 This is one y bar distance, measured from the Cg of the upper area to the P.N.A.
 This why 2*y bar=2*(h/4)=h/2.

 In the case of a rectangle, the plastic section modulus Zx=b*h/4.
-What is the shape factor, the shape factor?
-The shape factor is the ratio of Zx/Sx or (plastic section modulus/ elastic section modulus) it will be equal to 1.50.
+What is the shape factor?
+The shape factor is the ratio of Zx/Sx or (plastic section modulus/ elastic section modulus), which will be equal to 1.50.

 Section modulus Sx for a rectangle shape-part 1.

-This is a general way to estimate the section modulus for a rectangle at any axis, located at a distance Kd from the bottom of the rectangular section.
+This is a general way to estimate the section modulus for a rectangle at any axis located at a distance of Kd from the bottom of the rectangular section.

-1-At first, it is required to get the Y bar for the section, by summing the first moment of areas, considering the datum line is at the bottom, the product of A1y1+A2*y2= At*y bar since the total area is known so that we can get- Ybar.
+1-First, it is required to get the Y bar for the section by summing the first moment of areas, considering the datum line is at the bottom.
+The product of A1y1+A2*y2= At*y bar since the total area is known so that we can get—Ybar.

 2- we estimate the inertia about the neutral axis, we have just evaluated at a distance y bar from the datum.

-How to evaluate Zx, Plastic section modulus for a rectangle?
+How do you evaluate Zx, the plastic section modulus for a rectangle?

 A- To estimate the Zx, the plastic section modulus assumes there is an axis that divides the whole section into two equal areas and assumes that it is apart by Kd distance from the datum line.